 Early 20th century

-Early-20th-century composers include the great Sir Āpirana Ngata, Fanny Rose Howie, Tuini Ngāwai and Ngoi Pēwhairangi, all of Ngāti Porou.
+Early-20th-century composers include the Sir Apirana Ngata, Fanny Rose Howie, Tuini Ngāwai and Ngoi Pēwhairangi, all of Ngāti Porou.
 Others include Paraire Henare Tomoana of Ngāti Kahungunu and Kīngi Tāhiwi of Ngāti Raukawa.

 Later 20th century

 Later composers include Hirini Melbourne of Ngāi Tūhoe and the newer kapa haka (traditional performing arts) composers, such as Ngāpō Wehi (Te Whakatōhea), Tīmoti Kāretu (Ngāi Tūhoe, Ngāti Kahungunu), Sir Kīngi Ihaka (Te Aupōuri) and Kuini Moehau Reedy (Ngāti Porou).
-In the 2010s there were a large number of kapa haka composers throughout the country, including Rob Ruha (Te Whānau-ā-Apanui, Ngāti Porou), Kingi Kiriona (Tainui) and Wetini Mītai-Ngātai (Te Arawa).
+In the 2010s the large number of kapa haka composers throughout the country included Rob Ruha (Te Whānau-ā-Apanui, Ngāti Porou), Kingi Kiriona (Tainui) and Wetini Mītai-Ngātai (Te Arawa).

 These composers create new music in te reo Māori (the Māori language), deeply reflecting Māori history and experiences.
 Their musical language makes great use of introduced song styles.

 Dame Gillian Karawe Whitehead is a Māori composer who trained in the European classical music tradition and enjoyed a successful career in this area.
 After she returned from England and settled in Sydney in 1981, Whitehead began experimenting with using taonga puoro (traditional Māori instruments) and the Māori language in her music.
 In the 2010s she was a senior New Zealand composer who created music in a range of styles.